txzhao/Face-Tracking-PF/README.md

 ## Findings

-- Moment-based PF performs better dynamically and gives quick responses when target changes its moving direction;
+- Moment-based PF performs better dynamically and responds quickly when target changes its moving direction;
-- Color-based PF is more stable but responds relatively slowly;
+- Color-based PF is more stable but responds relatively slowly compared with moment-based PF;
 - Integrated PF takes advantages of the above two PFs and outperforms them in general.

 ## References